 Step 2: An enormously designed website will greet you.
 You’ll see a big rectangular box with the search icon below ‘Design anything.’

-Step 3: Type YouTube in the box, and you’ll see a plethora of options.
+Step 3: Type YouTube in the box, and you’ll see many options.
 Select ‘YouTube Thumbnail’ and click Enter.

-Step 4: Or simply type ‘YouTube Thumbnail’ in the search box.
+Step 4: Simply type ‘YouTube Thumbnail’ in the search box.
 Press Enter.
-If you observe carefully, the dimensions are mentioned next to whatever option you select.
+If you observe, the dimensions are mentioned next to whatever option you select.
 In this case, Canva displays 1280×720 as the default dimension to create a YouTube thumbnail.

 Step 5: You’ll see many templates that will require only a few tweaks here and there.
 Select one that matches the thumbnail you envisioned.